Webinar: Acting across sectors - frameworks for moving forward on the social determinants of health

 Connie Clement, BSc

-Connie joined the NCCDH in January 2011.
+Connie Clement joined the National Collaborating Centre for Determinants of Health (NCCDH) in January 2011.
 Previously, Connie was the Executive Director of Social Venture Partners Toronto, a venture philanthropy collaborative, and Health Nexus/Nexus Santé, Canada’s premiere health promotion consultancy.
 She was Director of Planning and Policy at Toronto Public Health when six public health units merged, and previously held varied health promotion and sexual health management and front-line positions.
-Connie holds a BSc in Biology/Sociology from Trent University.
-She has played a key role in the development of innovative initiatives including: Women Healthsharing, community grant programs, round tables on pesticide use, prostitution and food firstname.lastname@example.org
+Connie holds a BSc in Biology/Sociology from Trent University.firstname.lastname@example.org

 - Sume Ndumbe-Eyoh